 An alternate theory, one based on neuroscience, explains that it’s all about dopamine:

-Psychopaths have a significantly exaggerated dopamine response when seeking a reward, such as when they’re pursuing a person they’re attracted to.
+Psychopaths have a greatly exaggerated dopamine response when seeking a reward, such as when they’re pursuing a person they’re attracted to.
 According to this theory, they can feel “genuinely attracted.”
-Although they have this exaggerated dopamine response when after something they want, they have an abnormally low level of dopamine in general.
+Although they have this exaggerated dopamine response when chasing after something they want, they have an abnormally low level of dopamine in general.
 Without strong stimulation (and the dopamine that goes with it), they feel bored, empty and restless.
-They’re also low on serotonin, a neurotransmitter that promotes feelings of contentment.
 Since they require intense stimulation to get their dopamine high, when the object of their desire isn’t shiny and new anymore, they’re simply not stimulating enough to give the psychopath the high they need.
-When their dopamine crashes and the relationship becomes boring to them, they blame their partner for their loss of interest and devalue and abuse them.
-Since they aren’t capable of attachment, when the intense newness of the relationship wears off there’s no incentive for them to continue with it.
+The relationship becomes boring to them, and they blame their partner for their loss of interest and devalue and abuse them.
+Since they aren’t capable of attachment, when the intense newness of the relationship wears off there’s no incentive for them to continue it.

 This search for an intense dopamine high—and the relief from the intolerable sense of bored emptiness they feel without it—drives the ever-repeating cycle of idealize, devalue, discard.Their lives are a continual, relentless pursuit of stimulation intense enough to give them the dopamine they need to feel exhilarated and alive.
 You can read more about this in the articles, Genuine Attraction, Manipulation or Something More?
 Dr. Rhonda Freeman Explains and It’s Not You, It’s Me… and My Hyper-Reactive Dopaminergic Reward System.

 Whatever the reason they play the game, it is always the same: Idealize, devalue, discard.